CALL TO ACTION: Join us on 23 June in London to demand #StopBrexit!

 At StopBrexit Ltd we feel very strongly that this People’s Vote must include an option to cancel Brexit altogether and Remain as full members of the European Union – and we are delighted to announce that we will have our very own #StopBrexit column at the march, marching behind a #StopBrexit banner.

 We call on all those who feel as strongly as we do to come to London on 23 June and join us marching under the #StopBrexit banner.

 Those on facebook are also encouraged to sign up on our facebook event page and share it as widely as possible.

 Tell your family, friends and colleagues – and make sure you don’t miss it.
 Two years have passed since the country divided over Brexit, and we’ve all learnt a lot since.
 Thankfully democracy is an ongoing process – it’s time to demand a Peoples’ Vote with a right to remain!

 11 and 12 June 2018 – London

 (Parliament, Whitehall and the Royal Courts of Justice)

-Hand-held torches will light an evening march and enthusiastic supporters will sleep overnight on the streets with flags and lanterns outside the Royal Courts.
+Following protests at parliament in the Hand-held torches will light an evening march and enthusiastic supporters will sleep overnight on the streets with flags and lanterns outside the Royal Courts.
 The protests have been devised to provide visually compelling scenes of pro-EU support and fresh images to the media.
 The Metropolitan Police have given permission for all the protest activities as well as important safety advice, which is detailed below.

 The protests start on Monday 11th June with an All-Day Demo outside Parliament, an Evening Rally opposite Downing Street, and a Night March from Whitehall to the Royal Courts of Justice.
 They are followed by an All-Night Vigil as protesters remain at the courts in anticipation of the first hearing of the Article 50 Challenge on Tuesday 12th June, with more activities in support of the case planned outside the court on that day.